 The HEC-RAS model from the 2011 study incorporates the recommended diversion channel enlargement and upstream detention.
-HDR utilized the model to duplicate those simulations and estimate the extents of flooding for the 25-year, 100-year, and 500-year storm events for existing conditions and after implementation of the FMP.
+HDR utilized the model to duplicate those simulations and estimate the extents of flooding for the 2-year, 5-year, 10-year, 25-year, 50-year, 100-year, 250-year, and 500-year storm events4 for existing conditions and after implementation of the FMP.

-HDR used the flooding extents from the HEC-RAS simulations and available LIDAR data to identify 162 residences and one commercial building affected by at least the 500-year event, as shown in Figure 2 (existing) and Figure 3 (with FMP) for the 100-year flood event.
-HDR assigned flood depths at the center points to each property before and after implementation of the FMP, based on data from the Randall County Central Appraisal District.
+HDR used the flooding extents from the HEC-RAS simulations and available LIDAR data to identify 162 residences and one commercial building affected by at least the 500-year event.
+Figure 2 (existing) and Figure 3 (with FMP) show structures affected by the 100-year flood event.
+HDR assigned flood depths for each recurrence interval event at the center points to each property before and after implementation of the FMP, based on data from the Randall County Central Appraisal District.